Weight Loss Medications

 Prescription Appetite Suppressants

-Prescription weight loss pills are FDA-approved medications rather than supplements.
-They have a pretty solid background in their use as a way to lose weight and struggle obesity.
+Prescription weight loss pills are FDA-approved medications rather than nutritional supplements.
+They have a solid background in their application to weight loss and obesity.
 There are several types of prescription weight loss pills according to the method of losing weight and solving relative tasks:

 The most commonly used type of pills.
 They decrease our appetite or signal our brain to feel full, via different methods.
 That affection results in less consumption of food and thus losing weight.
 The most known appetite suppressant is Phentermine.